 Living Expenses

 We hope this article on the cost of studying at the University of Chicago for international students was helpful.
-Feel free to visit our Study in the USA Page and Open Courses for more information about the different universities and program opportunities in the United States!
+Feel free to visit our Study in the USA Page and Available Programs for International Students for more information about different universities and program opportunities in the United States.

 About the Author: Hyun Lee